“Pittsburgh is a beautiful and ever-changing city.”

 His relationship with the Washington County-based natural gas producer began even before graduation, with an internship after his freshman year.
 Wade clearly liked what he saw, turning down interviews from companies in Texas, Louisiana and North Dakota to pounce on an offer at Range.
 “I really wanted to come back to Pittsburgh.”

 Working with well-rounded employees is what he enjoys the most about his job.
 As a reservoir engineer, Wade can join a department or team on and off the field and everyone will know what he’s talking about.
 “Range Resources is a great company: a positive atmosphere, friendly people.
 They treat their employees well.”

-In his spare time, Wade hits up Pittsburgh’s Boxing Club in Mount Washington, where he’s been a regular for the past 13 years.
-His experience and skill offered him the opportunity to meet and train with Cuban boxers in Havana and compete in the Duelo Del Siglo Pittsburgh Boxing on the Bridge event last summer.
+Wade is now the head coach and vice president of Pittsburgh’s Boxing Club in Mount Washington, where he’s been a regular for the past 13 years.
+His experience and skill offered him the opportunity to meet and train with Cuban boxers in Havana and compete in the Duelo Del Siglo Pittsburgh Boxing on the Bridge event in 2016.
+The non-profit youth boxing program is always open to new members of any age and experience.
 Wade is also a licensed real estate agent and gets a kick at showing homes to natives and newcomers alike, introducing them to parts of the region they haven’t explored before.

 “From the North Shore to East Liberty, there are a lot of positive changes and things to do that weren’t here 10 or even five years ago.
 It is a beautiful and ever-changing city.”